younata/personal_knowledge/src/programming/apple/arkit.md

 <string>ARKit uses the camera</string>
 ```

-Alternatively, if you don't use the camera, you can set the [`cameraMode`](https://developer.apple.com/documentation/realitykit/arview/3255305-cameramode) property on the [`ARView`](https://developer.apple.com/documentation/realitykit/arview) to [`.nonAR`](https://developer.apple.com/documentation/realitykit/arview/cameramode).

 ## Integrating with SceneKit

 [`ARView`](https://developer.apple.com/documentation/realitykit/arview), by default, integrates well with SceneKit, with it also hosting an [`SCNScene`](https://developer.apple.com/documentation/scenekit/scnscene).